arshadzahangirchowdhury/IR_SVM/README.md

 ## Funding

-This project was funded by a National Science Foundation Grant.
+This work was supported by the National Science Foundation under Grant CBET-1851291.

 ## Publication